TempeHS/2026CT_Web_Isaac.j/README.md

 git add -A
-git commit -m "add images and slides ig" git push
+git commit -m "add a lot of things" git push